Reseda, Los Angeles

 Reseda /rəˈsiːdə/ is a neighborhood in the San Fernando Valley region of Los Angeles, California.
 It was founded in 1912, and its central business district started developing in 1915.
 The neighborhood was devoted to agriculture for many years.
-Earthquakes struck the area in 1971 San Fernando earthquake and 1994 Northridge earthquake.
+Earthquakes struck the area in 1971 and 1994.

 The neighborhood has 15 public and five private schools.
 The community includes public parks, a senior center and a regional branch library.

 History

 Founding and growth

 The area now known as Reseda was inhabited by Native Americans of the Tongva tribe who lived close to the Los Angeles River.

-In 1909 the Suburban Homes Company, a syndicate led by H.J.
-Whitley, general manager of the Board of Control, Harry Chandler, H.G.
-Otis, M.H.
-Sherman and O.F.
-Brandt purchased 48,000 acres of the Farming and Milling Company for $2,500,000.
+In 1909 the Suburban Homes Company, a syndicate led by H. J. Whitley, general manager of the Board of Control, Harry Chandler, H. G. Otis, M. H. Sherman and O. F. Brandt purchased 48,000 acres of the Farming and Milling Company for $2,500,000.
 Henry E. Huntington extended his Pacific Electric Railway (Red Cars) through the Valley to Owensmouth (now Canoga Park).
 The Suburban Home Company laid out plans for roads and the towns of Van Nuys, Reseda (Marian) and Canoga Park (Owensmouth).
 Los Angeles annexed the rural areas in 1915.

 On land that was originally part of the San Fernando Mission, Reseda originated in 1912 as the town of Marian.
 It was named after Marian Otis Chandler, the daughter of Los Angeles Times publisher Harrison Gray Otis and wife of Harry Chandler.
 The name Reseda refers to the fragrant plant Reseda odorata (mignonette) which was commonly found in gardens of the time and is native to many areas with a Mediterranean climate.

 The geographic name "Reseda" was first used for a siding on a branch of the Southern Pacific Railroad, which ran between the cities of Burbank and Chatsworth in the San Fernando Valley.
 In the 1920s, the name was transferred from the Southern Pacific Railroad to the Western Division of the Pacific Electric Railway "Red Cars Line", which had expedited development after the building of the Los Angeles Aqueduct.
 Later, it was used as the name of a stop on the Pacific Electric interurban railway along Sherman Way.

 Throughout this time, the town's name of Marian remained; then in 1921, when a Fourth Class Post Office was found to be necessary, the town's name had to be changed.
 As the Zelzah Tribune reported: